-For more information on the schools of Yale University, with a listing of their degree-granting programs, please see www.yale. edu/bulletin.
+For more information, please see www.yale.edu/bulletin.

 Statement of ownership, management, and circulation

 Owned and published by Yale University, a nonprofit corporation existing under and by virtue of a charter granted by the General Assembly of the Colony and State of Connecticut, and located in the town of New Haven in said State.
 Editor: Lesley K. Baier.
 Editorial and Publishing Office: 2 Whitney Avenue, New Haven, Connecticut.